-This is something impossible to do with a connection oriented protocol like TCP, hence, it may be one reason for using in some cases UDP instead of TCP.
+This is something impossible to do with a connection-oriented protocol like TCP, hence, it may be one reason for using in some cases UDP instead of TCP.

 When an IP packet is sent to a broadcast address, all nodes will receive a copy.
-By sending an UDP datagram to a broadcast address has the same effect, so all nodes will receive a datagram copy in the specified destination port number.
+Sending a UDP datagram to the broadcast address has the same effect, so all nodes will receive a datagram's copy in the specified destination port number.

 In IPv4, a network's broadcast address is the last address of the network (the node address zone filled with ones).
-However, using this address in an application source code is a bad idea as that application would only work on that specific network.
+However, using this address in an application's source code is a bad idea as that application would work only on that specific network.

-A network specific broadcast address would have to be provided on runtime, for instance, through a configuration file.
-There's though o simpler option, for broadcast on the local network the generic broadcast address (255.255.255.255) can be used instead.
-It means broadcast on the local network, whatever it my be.
+The network specific broadcast address would have to be provided on runtime, for instance, through a configuration file.
+There is though o simpler option for broadcast on the local network, the generic broadcast address (255.255.255.255) can be used instead.
+It means broadcast on the local network, whatever it may be.

-One important use of UDP broadcast is on servers discovery.
+One important use of UDP broadcast is on server discovery.
 By sending a request to the broadcast address, clients can reach servers without previously knowing their node addresses.